fuzzylogicxx/fuzzylogic/posts/do-i-need-to-care-about-ie-11.md

   - progressiveenhancement
 draft: true
 ---
+TL;DR: yes, but with a Minimum Viable Experience.
+---

 Microsoft are sunsetting IE 11 for xyz.

 Great—IE is on the way out.
 This is good news.
 Less people will use it, instead upgrading to a newer browser and benefitting from a richer experience.